capr/miniterra/README.md

 Lua modules except for the syntax `import'foo'` which you can use anywhere in the Lua code, in any scope, to load the embedded language `foo` in that scope.
-You can import multiple languages in the same Lua scope as long as each one uses different starting keywords.
+You can import multiple languages in the same Lua scope as long as each one uses different starting tokens.

 A language must be implemented in a Lua module with the same name.
 A language module must contain a function called `lang` that returns the keywords that